Weedshaker/event-driven-web-components-yjs/readme.md

 Dezentral Chat, Dezentral Chat with Video, Dezentral Game (voxel.js, or other stuff) with Chat + Video

+### License Idea for resulting App

+at forks, clones or any reuse of code the right to place three links on each slide/frame/image in any form or shape

 ## Implementation

 Frontend Event Driven Architecture works basically like the DOM itself...